 Under LOLER Regulation 11, reports of thorough examination must be kept:

-- For lifting equipment: until the next such report is made, or 2 years — whichever is longer
+- Periodic examination report, lifting equipment (Reg 9(3), the routine 6-monthly one): until the next such report is made, or 2 years — whichever is later

-- For lifting accessories (harnesses, lanyards): for 2 years
+- Lifting accessories (harnesses, lanyards): for 2 years from the date of the report

 Reports must be made available to HSE inspectors on request.
 Most duty holders now maintain digital copies; paper originals are no longer strictly required.